browserengineering/book/book/accessibility.md

 ::: {.web-only}

-Try your browser on this [web page](examples/example14-focus.html) with lots of links, text entries, and buttons, and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
+Try your browser on this
+[example web page with lots of links, text entries and buttons](examples/example14-focus.html)^[I'll use it throughout the chapter as the
+"focus example".], and you should now see that in dark mode they also change color to have a darker background and lighter foreground.
 It should look like this in dark mode:

 :::